Silicon Valley Bank failure could wipe out 'a whole generation of startups'

 And when the FDIC sells the assets of Silicon Valley Bank, those with certificates will receive payments — but how long that will take, and what amount of money will be paid back, remains unclear.

-Some estimates suggest that as little as about 3% of the bank's deposits are below $250,000, meaning the vast bulk of depositors have money that exceeds standard federal insurance.
+According to Silicon Valley Bank filings, as little as about 4% of the bank's deposits are below $250,000, meaning the vast bulk of depositors have money that exceeds standard federal insurance.

 Kalb said he is exploring debt financing, or other lines of credit, in order to survive.